hexian000/neosocksd/README.md

 - Hot-reloadable: REST API for monitoring and updating Lua modules.
 - Modern: full IPv6 support and horizontal scalability.
 - Standards-compliant: ISO C11 and POSIX.1-2008.
 Additional features may be available on certain platforms.
+- Long-Term Supported: Follow the latest releases of the dependent projects.
+Even if we don't make any changes, the binary release will be rebuilt at least once a year.

 *\* Some required libraries are dynamically linked, see runtime dependencies below.
 Statically linked executable can be larger due to these libraries.*